Giuseppe Favalli

 Giuseppe Favalli ([dʒuˈzɛppe faˈvalli]; born 8 January 1972) is an Italian former professional footballer.
 A versatile, consistent, tenacious and experienced defender, Favalli was capable of playing as a centre back as well as on the left or right flank as a full back.

 After beginning his career with Cremonese in 1988, he played for Serie A clubs Lazio, Internazionale and Milan.
 At international level, Favalli represented the Italy national team on eight occasions between 1994 and 2004, and was a member of his nation's UEFA Euro 2004 squad.
 He was also a member of the under-23 side that took part at the 1992 Summer Olympics.

 Club career

 Cremonese

 Favalli started his career with then-Serie B squad Cremonese in 1988.
 Following their promotion to Serie A in 1989 he made his top flight debut in a 2–1 defeat to Internazionale on 27 August 1989.

 Lazio

 Favalli's strong performance resulted in him being signed by Lazio during the summer of 1992.
 Following the departure of Alessandro Nesta to Milan in 2002, he became team captain.
-During his time with Lazio, he won one Scudetto, three Coppa Italia, two Supercoppa Italiana and the UEFA Super Cup, as well as establishing himself as a fan favourite.
-In 12 seasons with the Biancocelesti, he made 401 appearances in all competitions (becoming the player with second most appearances in Lazio's history), scoring six goals.
+During his time with Lazio, he won one Scudetto, three Coppa Italia, two Supercoppa Italiana, the Cup Winners Cup and the UEFA Super Cup, as well as establishing himself as a fan favourite.
+In 12 seasons with the Biancocelesti, he made 401 appearances in all competitions (becoming the player with second most appearances in Lazio's history behind Stefan Radu), scoring six goals.